Starting a business in Georgia

 - The name and address of the Georgia organizer(s)

 Georgia does not require original signatures on new GA LLC filings.
-The Georgia SOS will just send you an email when they have filed your articles of organization.
+The Georgia SOS will just send you an email after they have filed your articles of organization.
 You just click the link in the email to open your filed articles.

 Are you a do-it-yourselfer?
 You can save some money: